Nau mai, haere mai

 In 2013, Waipareira launched “Whānau Future Makers, A 25-Year Outlook”.
 This 25-year plan represents a significant milestone in planning the future for our people working with whānau.
 In particular, we are excited by the Mataora model for whānau development, a model that has continued to be refined since the development of our first whānau integration model – ‘the hub and spoke’ in 1991.

 Wai-Research, established in 2014, was the next step on our Future Makers pathway for long-term impact and sustainable change producing qualitative and quantitative evidence and experience-based publications from the heart of the community we serve.

 Now and the Future for Urban Māori

-Today, we work in collaboration with our partners nationwide developing a strong indigenous social, educational, health, economic and spiritual agenda.
+We are now leading successful generational change for Urban Māori whānau.
+We work in collaboration with our partners nationwide, developing a strong indigenous social, educational, health, economic and spiritual agenda.